codr7/hostr/README.md

 ### events
 All modifications to the database are logged as events for audits and statistics.<br>
-Each event carries all information needed to replay it.
+Each event carries all information needed for replay.

 ### pools
 Pools are things that have a capacity specified in time, even though that capacity may be infinite.<br>